tsny/dotfiles/readme.md

 1. Move base installation to home dir
 2. Make bootstrap load files in folders

+## Vim Plugins I like
+* fzf-vim

 ## Total Commander

-The Total Commander rc is not really something that I can move across different systems because the folder structure in each Windows env is not going to be the same, but this is these are the vim like shortcuts that go in the `wincmd.ini`
+The Total Commander config is not really something that I can move across different systems because the folder structure in each Windows environment is not going to be the same, but this is these are the vim like shortcuts that go in the `wincmd.ini`

 ```